-In this article, you’ll gain insight into what you can expect from an hourly consultation at Marks Education.
+In this article, learn what you can expect from an hourly college admissions counseling session at Marks Education.
 Whether you’re considering hourly meetings or investing in a package, contact us to learn about how we can help you set and achieve your educational goals.

 Before the Meeting: How to Prepare

-To ensure a productive meeting, we ask that you send these documents to us at least 48 hours in advance.
+To guarantee a productive meeting, we ask that you send these documents to us at least 48 hours in advance.
 This allows us to review your information and prepare for our discussion effectively.
-We include 15 minutes of prep time in the fee for your hourly session so we can come to your meeting prepared to make progress.
+We include 15 minutes of prep time within your hourly session so we can come to your meeting prepared to make progress.

 The Meeting Framework